erikjskie/ensemblemerge_manuscript/README.md

 # EnsembleMerge: Integration of single cell RNA-seq datasets using an ensemble approach

+The R package EnsembleMerge can be found at https://github.com/erikjskie/ensemblemerge

 ## Processed datasets

 | | Dataset | Format | Script |